Ahzobeiri/Local_Transformer/README.md

 ```

 This function defines the computation flow of a Transformer encoder layer.
 It processes an input tensor (`src`) using **self-attention** and a **feedforward network**, applying **residual connections** and **layer normalization** at each step.

+**Inputs:**
+*`src: Tensor*` → Input tensor (sequence of feature embeddings).

+src_mask: Optional[Tensor] → An optional attention mask to control which elements can attend to each other (e.g., causal masking in autoregressive tasks).

+src_key_padding_mask: Optional[Tensor] → A mask that marks padded tokens, preventing attention from considering them.

+is_causal: bool = False → Indicates whether a causal mask should be applied (used for autoregressive models like GPT).